Loading...

 So using sensory evaluation allows us to give us opinions about food in a structured way.

-Smell and taste detect flavour together, well done.
+Smell and taste detect flavor together.

 Okay, so now we're going to be making our yakisoba noodles.

-So I want you to follow the recipe carefully to make your noodles and before you cook, you need to make sure you're ready to cook.
+So I want you to follow the recipe carefully to make your noodles.

-So you need to make sure that you've done things like tying back any long hair, you've washed your hands, or are wearing a clean apron.
+So you need to make sure that you've done things like tying back any long hair, you've washed your hands, or wearing a clean apron.

 You also need to make sure you've got your ingredients and equipment ready too.

-And while you're cooking, I want you to think about being safe and hygienic, and about using your food skills and focus on precise cutting.
+And while you're cooking, I want you to think about being safe and hygienic, and about using your food skills, and focus on precise cutting.

 So really think about your cutting techniques and making the ingredients the same size for that even cooking.

-So here's the recipe, here's the ingredients that you need, as well as the different equipment.
+Here's the ingredients that you need, as well as the different equipment.

 So you need to make sure you've got this ready.